playframework/playframework/documentation/manual/Home.md

 Play is a high-productivity, high-performance, MVC web framework for Java and Scala.
 It has a large suite of APIs to help you develop web applications quickly.

-Play is a lightweight, stateless, web framework that features highly asynchronous and minimal resource consumption (CPU, memory, threads) for highly-scalable applications thanks to its reactive model, based on Akka Streams.
+Play is based on the Akka framework, which allows Play to be lightweight, asynchronous and stateless.
+Akka also makes Play a highly scalable framework for very demanding workloads thanks to Akka and Plays reactive model.

 ## Latest Release